Spaxy-ke/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner will change the file hello to the user betty 4-empty will create an empty file empty
 4-empty will create an empty file hello
+5-execute changes the file permission of file hello to make it executable by the current user